scavenrage/Daikin-VAM-P1P2-SlaveController/README.md

 # Daikin VAM — P1P2 Slave Controller with Zigbee bridge

-Full read **and write** control of a Daikin VAM heat-recovery ventilation unit over the P1/P2 bus, exposed to Home Assistant (or any Zigbee coordinator) via a dual-MCU board: an ATmega328 registered as a genuine BRC301B61-compatible **slave controller** on the P1/P2 bus, bridged over a serial link to an ESP32-H2 running native Zigbee.
+Full read **and write** control of a Daikin VAM heat-recovery ventilation unit over the P1/P2 bus, using an ATmega328 registered as a genuine BRC301B61-compatible **slave controller**.

+**The ATmega328 (`Atmega328/`) is the core of this project** — the actual P1/P2 reverse-engineering result — and is fully usable on its own, e.g. as a serial bridge into your own MQTT/Home Assistant setup. **The ESP32-H2 (`ESP32-H2/`) is a completely optional add-on**: it bridges that same ATmega over a serial link to native Zigbee, for anyone who wants a Zigbee device instead of rolling their own integration.

 > **Status: deployed.** Installed behind the wall panel and in daily use
 > since early August 2026, working reliably so far.
 Hardware/firmware are